simeononsecurity/simeononsecurity.ch/content/articles/create-compliant-windows-desktop-systems-with-standalone-windows-stig-script/index.md

 coverCaption: ""
 ---

-# Introduction:

 Windows systems are widely used in businesses, organizations and even homes.
 With the increasing number of cyber attacks, it is crucial to ensure that these systems are secure and compliant with the industry standards.
 The Standalone-Windows-STIG-Script is a useful tool that helps you accomplish just that.
 In this article, we will explore what the Standalone-Windows-STIG-Script is, how it works and how you can use it to create a secure and compliant Windows system.

 ## What is Standalone-Windows-STIG-Script?

-Standalone-Windows-STIG-Script is a script developed by Simeononsecurity that is designed to automate the process of making a Windows system secure and compliant with the Security Technical Implementation Guide (STIG).
-The script is open-source and available on GitHub.
+**Standalone-Windows-STIG-Script** is a script developed by Simeononsecurity that is designed to automate the process of making a Windows system secure and compliant with the Security Technical Implementation Guide (STIG).
+The script is open-source and available on **GitHub**.

 ## How does it work?